deeleman/learning-angular2/README.md

 * [Chapter 7 - Forms and Authentication handling in Angular 2](https://github.com/deeleman/angular2-essentials/tree/master/chapter_07)
 * [Chapter 8 - Animating components with Angular 2](https://github.com/deeleman/angular2-essentials/tree/master/chapter_08)
 * Chapter 9 - Unit Testing with Angular 2 (coming soon)

+### What do you need to run the examples?

+Each chapter folder contains a standalone project which is in fact the incremental iteration of the Pomodoro application that we will build through the learning journey proposed in the book.
+You will want to follow the deployment guidelines included at the README file available on each chapter folder.

+You will want to install a local server properly configured to point to the example folder you want to check.
+We recommend using the excellent [lite-server](https://www.npmjs.com/package/lite-server) package by John Papa.

+### Disclaimer

 While the book is still in Alpha state and the Angular 2 project keeps moving forward, breaking changes in the codebase may affect the reliability of the code examples provided.